Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 virtual void OnNetworkObjectParentChanged(NetworkObject parentNetworkObject) { }
 ```

-There are two main codepaths we need to consider when sychronizing `NetworkObject` parenting:
+You need to consider two main codepaths  when sychronizing `NetworkObject` parenting:

 1. At Object Spawn
     - Client spawns objects including static scene objects and dynamic spawned objects on join.
-    - We serialize `NetworkObject`s with their payloads (such as `NetworkBehaviour`s etc.)
+    - Serialize `NetworkObject`s with their payloads (such as `NetworkBehaviour`s etc.)
-    - We will also write `m_IsReparented` and `m_LatestParent` fields to sync on the client-side
+    - Write `m_IsReparented` and `m_LatestParent` fields to sync on the client-side
 2. During Gameplay
-    - When a valid `NetworkObject` reparenting happens during networked gameplay on the server-side, it will be replicated across the network to the connected clients to sync
+    - When a valid `NetworkObject` reparenting happens during networked gameplay on the server-side, it is replicated across the network to the connected clients to sync
-    - We will write `m_IsReparented` and `m_LatestParent` fields into a `NetworkBuffer` and send that over to all connected clients with `PARENT_SYNC` message type on `MLAPI_INTERNAL` channel
+    - Write `m_IsReparented` and `m_LatestParent` fields into a `NetworkBuffer` and send that over to all connected clients with `PARENT_SYNC` message type on `MLAPI_INTERNAL` channel

-Transform parent synchronization will rely on initial formation of transforms in the scene hierarchy being identical on all standalone instances.
+Transform parent synchronization relies on initial formation of transforms in the scene hierarchy being identical on all standalone instances.

 ## NetworkObject Reparenting Rules

-Let's list a few basic `NetworkObject` reparenting rules below.
+A few basic `NetworkObject` reparenting rules are listed below.

 ### Only A Server (or A Host) Can Reparent